MagicMark5/scheduler/README.md

 * View the schedule panel to see spots remaining for every day of the week
 * Have their schedule changes automatically saved to a PostgreSQL database
 * See updates to the schedule happen in real-time (WebSocket connection)
-  * NOTE: As this is app is hosted and changes are automatically saved, anyone with the link may make changes to the schedule.
+  * NOTE: This app is hosted and changes are automatically saved.
+Anyone with the link may make changes to the schedule.
 These changes are visible to everyone viewing the application.

 ## Screenshots